Shortest Paths in Graphs of Convex Sets: Analysis of the mixed-integer formulation

 where $\cX \subseteq \R^n$ and $\cY \subseteq \R^m$ are closed convex sets.
-In particular, here $\cX$ takes the place of a generic set $\cX_v$ in our GCS, while $\cY$ plays the role of the linear constraints on the flow variables incident with vertex $v$ (see also Remark~\ref{rem:coincise_bilinear} below).
+In particular, here $\cX$ takes the place of a generic set $\cX_v$ in our GCS, while $\cY$ plays the role of the linear constraints on the flow variables incident with vertex $v$ (see Remark~\ref{rem:coincise_bilinear} below for more details).

-A natural approach to construct a convex envelope around the set $\cS$ is to multiply all the valid inequalities $\ba^\top \bx + b \geq 0$ for the set $\cX$ by all the valid inequalities $\bc^\top \by + d \geq 0$ for the set $\cY$, and then use the bilinear equality $\bZ = \bx \by^\top$ to linearize the resulting products.
-This gives an infinite family of valid linear inequalities for $\cS$, and yields the following convex relaxation:
+A natural approach to construct a convex envelope around the set $\cS$ is to multiply all the valid inequalities $\ba^\top \bx + b \geq 0$ for the set $\cX$ by all the valid inequalities $\bc^\top \by + d \geq 0$ for the set $\cY$, and then use the bilinear equality $\bZ = \bx \by^\top$ to linearize these products.
+This gives us an infinite family of valid linear inequalities for $\cS$, which form our convex relaxation: